Surpassing the Ratios Conjecture in the 1-level density of Dirichlet $L$-functions: Results Under GRH (Theorems and )

-In this section we assume GRH (but none of the stronger results about the distribution of primes among residue classes) and prove Theorem \ref{thm 3/2}.
-The theorem follows from the results of \cite{fouvry}, \cite{BFI}, \cite{FG} and \cite{fiorilli}.
+In this section we assume GRH (but none of the stronger results about the distribution of primes among residue classes) and prove Theorems \ref{first thm} and \ref{thm 3/2}.
+The main ingredient in the proofs are the results of \cite{fouvry, BFI, FG, fiorilli}.
 The following is the needed conditional version.

 \begin{theorem} Assume GRH.
 Fix an integer $a\neq 0$ and $\epsilon>0$.
 We have for $M=M(x)\leq x^{\frac 14}$ that \be \sum_{\substack{\frac x{2M}<q\leq \frac x{M} \\ (q,a)=1}} \left( \psi(x;q,a)-\Lambda(a)-\frac {\psi(x)}{\phi(q)}\right)\ =\ \frac{\phi(a)}{a}\frac{x}{2M} \mu_0(a,M) +O_{a,\epsilon} \left(\frac{x}{M^{\frac{3}{2}-\epsilon}}+\sqrt x M (\log x)^2 \right), \ee where \be \threecase{\mu_0(a,M) \ := \ }{-\frac 12 \log M-\frac{C_6}2}{if $a=\pm 1$} {-\frac 12 \log p}{if $a=\pm p^e$}{0}{otherwise,} \ee with \be C_6 \ :=\ \log \pi +1+ \gamma + \sum_p \frac{\log p}{p(p-1)}.\ee \end{theorem}